You Can't Deny It: Critical reception

-In an 2019 retrospective review, Matthew Hocter from Albumism viewed the song as "R&B inspired".
+In a 2019 retrospective review, Matthew Hocter from Albumism viewed the song as "R&B inspired".
 Upon the release, Bill Coleman from Billboard stated that here, Stansfield "comes closer to establishing herself as a major star".
 He noted that "placed on top of a familiar swingbeat, glorious vocals weave effortlessly through lines of retro-fashioned strings and horns."
 Greg Kot from Chicago Tribune described it as "gliding".
 Dave Sholin from the Gavin Report felt that there are lots of choice selections on Lisa's debut album, "and here is a sweet example of her brand of whirling, sophisticated soul.
 No denying she must be considered among the most promising new artists to emerge this year."
 Greg Sandow from Entertainment Weekly found that Stansfield "might be hurtling right to the top of the charts.
-Can we listen to her soberly? ”We drive each other crazy", she sings, in a voice like a suffocated flame. ”No two people ever felt this way", she wants her lucky lover to know."
+Can we listen to her soberly? ”We drive each other crazy", she sings, in a voice like a suffocated flame.
+"No two people ever felt this way", she wants her lucky lover to know."